DarthVidarr/Repos/README.md

 Train a model to predict a class/category using machine learning techniques such as Clustering, ANOVA & Chi-Squared feature selection, dimensionality reduction

+### working_location_script

+A script which reconciles latitude / longitude coordinates to locations which are entered as free-text.
+For example: "Melbourne", "Melbourne 3212", Melbourne VIC" should all result in the same latitude / longitude coordinates.
+This is useful for plotting free-text geographic information on a map visual.